-The input instance of $k$-clique problem is given by the size of the graph, the value $k$, and the proper upper part of the adjacency matrix (\verb|bE_clique|) (the same as in Example \ref{ex:k-clique}).
-This input instance is transformed to an input instance of the $l$-vertex cover problem, with the graph size $n$ the same as for the input instance, $l = n-k$, and the appropriate proper upper part of the adjacency matrix (\verb|bE_vertexCover|).
+The input instance of the $k$-clique problem is given by the size of the graph, the value $k$, and the proper upper part of the adjacency matrix (\verb|bE_clique|) (the same as in Example \ref{ex:k-clique}).
+This input instance is transformed into an input instance of the $l$-vertex cover problem, with the graph size $n$ the same as for the input instance, $l = n-k$, and the appropriate proper upper part of the adjacency matrix (\verb|bE_vertexCover|).
 The certificate verification code for the $l$-vertex problem is as in Example \ref{ex:l-vertexcover}.

-For the given instance, \ursa returns the positive anwser and (again) the following solution (for the target, $l$-vertex cover problem):
+For the given instance, \ursa returns a positive answer and (again) the following solution (for the target, $l$-vertex cover problem):

-Notice that the certificate verification procedure for the $l$-vertex cover problem obviously confirms that the problem is in \np (since it is of polynomial complexity in input size), while the reduction procedure obviously confirms that the problem is \np-hard (since it is of polynomial complexity in input size).
-Therefore, if the $k$-clique problem is \np-complete so is the $l$-vertex problem. \end{exa}
+Notice that the certificate verification procedure confirms that the $l$-vertex cover problem is in \np, while the reduction procedure establishes that it is \np-hard; namely, both procedures clearly retain a polynomial running time relative to the input size.
+Therefore, if the $k$-clique problem is \np-complete, so is the $l$-vertex cover problem. \end{example}

-\begin{exa}[$l$-vertex cover to $k$-clique reduction] In the same style as in the previous example, we can easily implement a reduction in the opposite direction: from $l$-vertex problem to $k$-clique problem.
+\begin{example}[$l$-vertex cover to $k$-clique reduction] In the same style as in the previous example, we can easily implement a reduction in the opposite direction: from the $l$-vertex cover problem to the $k$-clique problem.
 The \ursa code, given in Figure \ref{fig:cover-clique-reduction}, is again self-explanatory.

-For the given instance, \ursa returns the positive anwser and (again) the following solution (for the target problem):
+For the given instance, \ursa returns the positive answer and (again) the following solution (for the target problem):